Goode Street School (1925-1998)

 The school principal, Mr. Henry McNeil, was much admired by the parents and teachers.
 I remember that he once set aside normal school classes so that everyone could watch a bank of four television sets in the auditorium to see the news coverage of astronaut John Glenn orbiting the earth.
 Mr. McNeil would also invite parents with their children to his farm to ride horses, go fishing, and eat barbecue.

 I have happy memories of playing football on the school's football field.
 My brother and I were in the Termite division for Clardy's Appliance Store (the team was Clardy's Termites), in the Montgomery Y football league.
 We played softball and baseball on the school's baseball field.
-It was also great fun being a Sergeant in the Junior Traffic Police with my gray uniform with yellow stripe down the sides of the pants, silver badge (from the real Police Department!), and my traffic-stopping yellow flag.
+It was also great fun being a Sergeant in the Junior Traffic Police with my gray uniform with yellow stripe down the sides of the pants, silver badge (from the real Police Department!), and my traffic-stopping yellow flag ready rain or shine.
 My brother was head honcho, the only Captain of the Patrol Boys.
-Our crossing lady (Mrs. Brooks?) was an actual police woman with a whistle.
+Our crossing lady (Mrs. Brooks?) was an actual uniformed police woman with a whistle.
 And Goode Street School had the best Halloween carnival a kid could imagine.
+There was also a very small grocery store at the corner of the football field where memorable snacks and treats were bought by every kid in school.
 Many good memories flowed from the school, and I won't try to list them all here.

 So, if you can provide any pictures, stories, or history of Goode Street School, please contact me and I will include your comments and pictures on this site.
 Thanks for your help.